-We recognize that our Georgia 4-H military-dependent summit/retreat might not work with your schedule or be geographically within your area.
+We recognize that our Georgia 4-H military-dependent summit might not work with your schedule or travel restrictions might limit your ability to join us in Georgia.
 Therefore, we want to make you aware of other great opportunities!
 Military teens (13-18 years old of Active Duty, Guard, Reserve, and Retired personnel) will have an opportunity to participate in adventure camps at little to no cost.
-These high-energy, high adventure, and high-experience camps are planned across the United States.
+These high-energy, high-adventure, and high-experience camps are planned across the United States.
 This is the perfect chance for you to experience the outdoors as you never have before!

 Each camp offers a unique outdoor experience that will allow you to build your leadership, self-confidence, and teamwork skills while engaging with the outdoors.
 Camps have funding available to assist with transportation costs.